Skip to Main Content

 If you don't find what you are looking for, please contact lib-copyright@nmsu.edu Expect a response within 24 hours, Monday - Friday.

-Disclaimer: This guide is designed as a basic informational resource for the NMSU community and is not a substitute for legal advice.
-Instead, it provides a framework for understanding and working with legal issues, including lawfully using and sharing copyrighted works, as well as protecting one's own creative works.
+Disclaimer: This guide is designed as a basic informational resource for the NMSU community.
+It is not a substitute for legal advice.
+Instead, it provides a framework for understanding and working with legal issues, including lawfully using and sharing copyrighted works, as well as protecting one's creative works.

-Copyright is a U.S. federal law (US Code Title 17) that provides protection to creative and intellectual works.
+In the United States, copyright is a federal law (US Code Title 17) that provides protection to creative and intellectual works as well as public access to those works.
 In fact, copyright is a component of the United States Constitution.
 Located in the section discussing the roles and powers of Congress, Article I Section 8 states that

 Copyright holders, typically authors or creators, have certain exclusive rights to their works.
 These exclusive rights mean that other people cannot copy or distribute their works unless the copyright holder grants permission.
 There are several exceptions to these rights and these are covered in this guide under fair use, classroom use, and library use.